Downtown Eastside: Mental illness

-The VPD reported in 2008 that in its district that includes the Downtown Eastside, mental health was a factor in 42% of all incidents in which police were involved.
-The police department says its officers are often forced to act as front-line mental health workers, due to the lack of more appropriate supports for this population.
+The VPD reported in 2008 that in its district, which includes the Downtown Eastside, mental health was a factor in 42% of all incidents in which police were involved.
+The police department says its officers are often forced to act as front-line mental health workers due to lacking more appropriate support for this population.

-In 2013, the city and police department reported that in the previous three years, there had been a 43% increase in people with severe mental illness and/or addiction in the emergency department of St. Paul's Hospital.
+In 2013, the city and police department reported that in the previous three years, there had been a 43% increase in people with severe mental illness or addiction in the emergency department of St. Paul's Hospital.
 In Vancouver, apprehensions under the Mental Health Act rose by 16% between 2010 and 2012, and there was also an increase in the number of violent incidents involving mentally ill people.
-Mayor Gregor Robertson described the mental health crisis as "on par with, if not more serious than" the DTES HIV/AIDS epidemic that had led to a declaration of a public health emergency in 1997.
+Mayor Gregor Robertson described the mental health crisis as "on par with, if not more serious than" the DTES HIV / AIDS epidemic that had led to a declaration of a public health emergency in 1997.

 Overdose crisis

-The overdose deaths in BC between 2003 and 2018 are up over 725%, and overdose deaths of minors 10–18 years old are up 260% in 10 years.
-Fraser and Vancouver Coastal Health Authority have had the highest number of illicit drug toxicity deaths (188 and 164 deaths, respectively) in 2019, making up 65% of all such deaths during this period.
-2019: Vancouver Coastal Health Authority has the highest rate of illicit drug toxicity deaths (27 deaths per 100,000 individuals).
+Drug overdose deaths across the province of British Columbia increased from an annual average of 203 during the first decade of the 2000s to 2,574 in 2023.
+In 2023, the City of Vancouver accounted for 22% of the province's fatal overdoses, and in Vancouver, authorities have repeatedly acknowledged that the DTES struggles with especially acute problems of addiction and overdose deaths.

+The introduction of the synthetic opioid fentanyl is a leading cause of the increase in overdose deaths.
+In 2012, there were 270 fatal overdoses in B.C. and fentanyl was associated with 4% of them.
+Five years later, in 2017, there were 1,495 fatal overdoses and fentanyl was associated with 82% of them.
+Since 2017, fentanyl has remained associated with more than 80% of fatal overdoses in BC.

+Other factors contributing to a rise in overdose deaths often discussed by Vancouver media reports include a lack of mental health care services, Vancouver's disproportionately large homeless population, and the war on drugs and the iron law of prohibition, which states that when police enforce a drug's criminalization, they do not reduce the availability of the drug type, but rather, encourage the proliferation of a more potent formulation.

 In a report presented to the City Council of Vancouver by Mayor Kennedy Stewart on 20 December 2018 regarding the opioid crisis, he stated:

-Statistics indicate that the trend of illicit drug toxicity deaths has increased in BC, with a total of 1,547 and 981 deaths in 2018 and 2019, respectively.
-Between January and September 2020, BC has seen the number of overdose deaths jump to 1,202, with a record high of 183 illicit drug-related deaths reported in June of this year.
-The Vancouver Coastal Health jurisdiction has seen 37 deaths per 100,000 people between January and October 2020.